This post may contain affiliate links. Please see my disclosure policy for details.

 The 1978 film adaptation of Death on the Nile, starring Sir Peter Ustinov as Hercule Poirot, is set mostly in Egypt like the novel.

 In the movie you see beautiful scenes of Luxor, Karnak and Aswan.
 The hotel that they stay in before boarding their Nile cruise is none other than the Old Cataract Hotel.
 There were many scenes filmed within the hotel and outside of it for the movie.

 They also board the S.S.
 Sudan for their cruise, one of the oldest steam boats still running on the Nile today.

 This features in the 1978 movie as the ship where the murder is committed.
 My guide, called Eid, on my Nile cruise aboard the MS Mayfair used to work on the Sudan.
 So, knowing I was a big fan, was kind enough to win me an invitation with the manager!
 So, I got to visit two filming locations while I was here.

 It usually costs around £3-5k for a tour.
-Click here to read all about it.
+Click here to read all about the SS Sudan.

-8. A new Death on the Nile movie starring Sir Kenneth Branagh is being released in 2020
+8. A new Death on the Nile movie starring Sir Kenneth Branagh is being released soon!

 A new adaptation of the Murder on the Orient Express, starring Kenneth Branagh as Poirot was released in 2017 and received spectacular reviews.